scooter99boston/bbu-gf/docs/gf_controlled/governing_body_policies.md

 ## 11. Reporting
 1. All Bedrock Consortium Governing Bodies:
     a.
 SHOULD designate a member to attend and give a monthly report to the Bedrock Consortium BoD.
     b.
-MUST submit a monthly summary report of activity to the Bedrock Consortium BoD via either:
+MUST submit a monthly summary report of activity to the Bedrock Consortium Governing Board via either:
-	1. An oral report given during the monthly BoD meeting with a written summary added to the BoD Meeting Page.
+	1. An oral report given during the monthly Governing Board meeting with a written summary added to the Governing Board Meeting Page.
-	1. A written report added to or linked to the BoD Meeting Page
+	1. A written report added to or linked to the Governing Board Meeting Page

 	c.
 SHOULD send the same monthly report to the Steward mailing list.

-2. The Secretary of the Bedrock Consortium BoD MAY request oral or written reports as needed.
+2. The Secretary of the Bedrock Consortium Governing Board MAY request oral or written reports as needed.